Flinders Athletes Prepare to Graduate in 2024

 Thanks to FEAP Year 12 students Charlie Harris, Kirra Tappenden, Mack Hemming, Millie Meredith and Claire McCulloch for sharing their experiences.

-Sports Scholarships to Flinders will open in July for a Term 1, 2025 entry.
+Sports Scholarships to Flinders are open now and close on Monday, 12 August for a Term 1, 2025 entry.
 Learn more and apply here.

 Q: What exciting goals or plans do you have for beyond 2024 graduation?